Washington Square station (MBTA)

-Washington Square station is a surface light rail stop on the MBTA Green Line C branch, located in the median of Beacon Street in the Washington Square neighborhood of Brookline, Massachusetts.
-Washington Square is the 4th-busiest surface stop on the line, with 1,091 daily boardings by a 2011 count.
+Washington Square station is a light rail stop on the Green Line C branch of the MBTA subway system, located in the median of Beacon Street in the Washington Square neighborhood of Brookline, Massachusetts.
+Washington Square is the fourth-busiest surface stop on the line, with 1,091 daily boardings by a 2011 count.
 The station has two side platforms serving two tracks.
+Washington Square station is accessible, with raised platforms to accommodate low-floor light rail vehicles.